-If following the baseline visit, it is subsequently discovered that a study patient, or the female partner of a male study patient, is pregnant or may have been pregnant at the time of the investigational product exposure, including during at least 6 half-lives after the product administration, the investigational product will be permanently discontinued in an appropriate manner (i.e., dose tapering if necessary for patient safety).
-Protocol-required procedures for the study discontinued and the follow-up must be performed on the patient unless contraindicated by the pregnancy (i.e., x-ray studies).
+If following the baseline visit, it is subsequently discovered that a study subject, or the female partner of a male study subject, is pregnant or may have been pregnant at the time of the investigational product exposure, including during at least 6 half-lives after the product administration, the investigational product will be permanently discontinued in an appropriate manner (i.e., dose tapering if necessary for subject's safety).
+Protocol-required procedures for the study discontinued and the follow-up must be performed on the subject unless contraindicated by the pregnancy (i.e., x-ray studies).
 Other appropriate pregnancy follow-up procedures should be considered if indicated.

-The investigator must immediately notify the Biohaven (or designee) Medical Monitor of the event and complete and forward the Pregnancy Form to Biohaven (or designee) within 24 hours and in accordance with SAE reporting procedures as described in Section 8.1.2.
-The pregnancy should be reported using paper forms, which should be faxed to
+Sites should instruct subjects to contact the Investigator immediately if they become pregnant during the course of the study.
+The Investigator must immediately notify the Biohaven Medical Monitor (or designee) of the event and complete and forward the Pregnancy Report Form to immediately via telephone within 24 hours and in accordance with SAE reporting procedures as described in Section 8.1.2.